-035/23 EQUALITY, DIVERSITY AND INCLUS SION (EDI) ANNUAL BOARD REPORT 2023
+035/23 EQUALITY, DIVERSITY AND INCLUSION (EDI) ANNUAL BOARD REPORT 2023

-Signed: Date:

-In the Chai ir Page 9 of 16

 PS advised that MR would present the three EDI reports together.

 MR advised the following:

 - EDI Annual Board report was the annual summary of activity over the past year, the challenges and moving forward. - Public Sector Equality Duty Report was a factual summary of our equality data and will be published on the trust website - Equality Delivery System (EDS) report is also a factual summary but includes feedback from patients.